 higan’s Cons: High System Requirements

 Sounds great, right?
-Well, if you can make up for the requirement of a fast computer with a RAM that is free of other programs hogging its memory, along with each core working up to 40% efficiency then its the go-to choice for you.
-Still wondering why Snes9x is ranked at the top?
+Well, if you can make up for the requirement of a fast computer with RAM free of other programs hogging its memory, along with each core working up to 40% efficiency, then it’s the go-to choice, and still, wondering why Snes9x is ranked at the top?
 Let’s move on to the third one.

 ZSNES